rust-lang/blog.rust-lang.org/_posts/2018-01-19-event-lineup.md

 ### February 3-4: FOSDEM - Rust Dev Room

-After a very successful Bird of Feathers session for Rust last year at FOSDEM, this year will have the first edition of the [Rust Dev Room][fosdem-rust].
+After a very successful [Birds of a Feather][bof] session for Rust last year at FOSDEM, this year will have the first edition of the [Rust Dev Room][fosdem-rust].
 Co-located with [FOSDEM 2018][fosdem], the annual conference about free and open source software, it will bring together the Rust community in **Brussel, Belgium**.